 Email retargeting is a way to re-engage both leads and clients via an email campaign.
 Marketers add subscribers to an ad network and show them highly targeted ads while browsing the internet.

 In simpler terms, email retargeting involves creating the right ad and directing it to the right people, which is email subscribers and prospects who have engaged with the brand previously.
 Retargeted prospects are three times more likely to click a brand ad than individuals who have never engaged with the brand.
 For that reason, one in five marketers is now setting aside a budget for retargeting.
 Retargeting display ads have high conversion probability, and if used correctly, it’s a very effective way of re-engaging leads.

 How does email retargeting work?

 Email retargeting is a powerful way of supplementing email campaigns with display ads.
 It works just like traditional website retargeting except that it allows the marketer to reach email subscribers as opposed to site visitors alone.
 Businesses show personalized pop up ads to leads depending on the stage they are in the sales funnel.
-They make offers to prospects who have added products to the shopping cart without purchasing or upsell to customers who have made a previous purchase.
+They make offers to prospects who abandoned their shopping carts without purchasing or upsell to customers who have made a previous purchase.

 To make it work, the sender places a unique code in the email HTML or signature and then sends it to a recipient’s inbox.
 When the subscriber opens it, they will see the brand’s ads on pages they visit on the web.
 The adverts are personalized depending on the information that the marketer has about the subscriber.
 Therefore, the targeted lead will most likely notice the ad and click on it.
 When they click, they are directed to the relevant page on the business website to make a purchase.